mattmc3/dict.fish/README.md

 # dict.fish

-> Treat a paired array variable like a key/value dictionary in Fish
+> Treat a key/value paired array like a dictionary in Fish

 The Fish shell lacks the concept of a key/value dictionary.
 Sometimes referred to as an "associative array", shells like [Zsh][zsh-assoc-arr] and [Bash][bash-assoc-arr] already